NoComplyDev/CRTAP/README.md

 >
 >In the future, this project may be expanded upon in the form of a fully-fledged Beacon alternative.
 This would be a massive undertaking for a single dev considering the amount of content, the cost of hosting/serving said content, and the features that I'd want to include to make it what I believe Beacon should have been when it launched.

+Potential ongoing issue: As of 2026-01-15 Beacon has (possibly) adjusted their upload format - error print returns non-monotonic DTS and video appears slightly choppy upon download.
+Will investigate if issue persists over multiple uploads.

 ## Core Archival Purposes